 The machine frame mounting assembly is used when the robot is fastened on a steel structure, a booster frame (pedestal) or a KUKA linear unit.
-This assembly is also used if the manipulator is installed in an inverted position, i.e. on the ceiling.
 It must be ensured that the substructure is able to withstand safely the forces occurring during operation (foundation loads).
 The following diagram contains all the necessary information that must be observed when preparing the mounting surface (>>> Fig. 6-7).